algorithmiaio/algorithmia-rust/README.md

 // Initialize a Client with the API key let client = Service::new("111112222233333444445555566");

-// Specify the algorithm you want to execute let mut factor = client.algorithm("kenny", "Factor");
+let mut factor = client.algorithm("kenny", "Factor");

 // Run the algorithm using a type safe decoding of the output to Vec<int>